-1. Click the Add button (pop-up Figure 4-26), and then you will set the new Port Triggering in the next screen (shown in Figure 4-27).
+1. Click the Add button in Figure 4-27, and then you will see the new Port Triggering in the next screen as shown in Figure 4-28.

 - Select the application from the drop-down list.
-If the list does not have the application that you want, select the Custom application radio-button, and type the name of the custom application in the text box. - 3.
+If the list does not have the application that you want, select the Custom application radio button, and type the name of the custom application in the text box. - 3.
 Enter the Trigger Port Start, Trigger Port End, Open Port Start and Open Port End in the table, and then select the Trigger protocol and Open protocol, TCP, UDP or All. - 4.
-Click Save/Apply to enable the settings.
+Click Save/Apply to enable the settings and then you will see you settings as shown in Figure 4-27.